Parental Alienation: What It Can Do to Your Children

 Just about everyone has some idea of the impact divorce has on children.
 For that reason, some people elect to stay in less than perfect relationships to avoid issues.
 That said, parental alienation represents one of the most harmful aspects of any marital split.

-More than one clinical psychologist has shared information regarding parental alienation syndrome.
+Clinical psychologists have shared information regarding parental alienation syndrome.
 It comes as a result of parents who just don’t like one another.
 In many cases, it involves asking the children to take sides.

 Experienced family law attorneys advise their clients against speaking poorly about their child’s other parent.
 Meanwhile, some mothers or fathers threaten to discontinue their relationships if their sons or daughters don’t agree with their opinions.

-Consider this important fact.
-Children are a part of both parents.
+Consider this important fact: Children are a part of both parents.
 When a mother or father bad mouths the other, the suggestion is that the child is unworthy.
 The negative view plays havoc with the children’s self-esteem.

 Experts normally think of parental alienation as it pertains to minor children.
 Truth be told, even adults can be affected by adversarial relationships between their mothers and fathers.